 2. Buy your art supplies

 Once you’ve decided which type of paint to use, the next step is purchasing your supplies.
 It’s always a good idea to go to your local art store, if you can, and have a chat with an advisor there.
 Cass Art is the UK’s leading art supplier and has shops throughout the UK.
-If you can’t get to a physical Cass Art store, you can purchase from the online store and ask any questions over the phone.
+If you can’t get to a physical Cass Art store, then check out Art Discount – an affordable online website, where you should be able to get everything that you need.

 There are two types of quality (and price) when it comes to paints and other art supplies: ‘student’ and ‘professional/artist’.
 The differences in quality are significant, and while you may think that student paint will be fine while you’re learning, do bear in mind that the lower quality and pigment make it harder to achieve vivid, clean colours – and you might feel disheartened if your paintings look dark or gloomy.
 If you’re conscious of budget, however, it’s fine to begin with student products while you see if painting is for you.
-Cass Art sells both student and professional products, and Amazon also have a good selection of art supplies at varying prices.
+Cass Art and Art Discount sell both student and professional products – and Amazon also has a good selection of art supplies at varying prices.

 The type of paint you choose will affect which products you buy, but in general, the only things you need to have at the start of your painting journey are: